Affiliate links on Android Authority may earn us a commission. Learn more.

 What features are there?

 Thanks to overwhelmingly positive feedback, Quinn got right to work adding features to Tap, Tap — and hasn’t stopped.
 Two of the most significant changes are the Tasker integration and music support.
-The music support is pretty self-explanatory, but the Tasker support now means that you can control specific event reminders with your Android 11 double tap.
+The music support is pretty self-explanatory, but the Tasker support now means that you can control specific event reminders with modified Quick Tap.
+In fact, Tap, Tap goes further than the Pixel’s native gesture in many cases.

 As far as new actions go, you can now add a wake device tap, and the camera launch UI has been fixed.
 Luckily for you, the app will walk through all of these settings once you install it, which should keep things simple.
 You can also translate Tap, Tap into Simplified Chinese, Russian, Brazilian Portuguese, Chinese, and Ukrainian.

 If you don’t want Quick Tap to work all the time, you can add gates to block certain situations.
 These limits can make life easier if you’re charging your phone or already using the camera.
 Once you decide to set up a few actions, your options include the camera, the home button, the ability to lock your screen, and more.